We commission and develop brand new plays, to be performed alongside the works of Shakespeare and his contemporaries.

 The Literary Department

 As well as commissioning and developing all of our new plays and writer-led projects, we also work on edits and dramaturgy for the classical texts, research and commission translations and adaptations, and lead on all of our literary endeavours.

-We do not accept unsolicited scripts, instead we identify writers we are interested in working with by closely monitoring new work across the UK.
+We don't accept unsolicited scripts, instead we identify writers we are interested in working with by closely monitoring new work across the UK.
 If you have a play reading, workshop sharing, or show coming up and you would like to invite us, you can email us at firstname.lastname@example.org (giving us as much notice as possible).